120th Fighter Squadron: Colorado Air National Guard

-The wartime 120th Tactical Reconnaissance Squadron was reconstituted on 21 June 1945.
-It was then re-designated as the 120th Fighter Squadron, and was allotted to the Colorado Air National Guard, on 24 May 1946.
-It was organized at Buckley Field (A sub-base of Lowry AFB), Colorado and was extended federal recognition on 30 June 1946 by the National Guard Bureau.
-The 120th Fighter Squadron was bestowed the history, honors, and colors of the previous 120th TRS.
+The 120th Tactical Reconnaissance Squadron was reconstituted on 21 June 1945.
+It was then redesignated the 120th Fighter Squadron and allotted to the Air National Guard on 24 May 1946.
+It was organized at Buckley Field (a sub-base of Lowry Air Force Base), Colorado and was extended federal recognition on 30 June 1946.

-The 146th Fighter Squadron was the first Air National Guard unit to obtain federal recognition.
-It squadron was equipped with F-51D Mustangs and was allocated to the 140th Fighter Group, 86th Fighter Wing, Colorado Air National Guard.
+The 120th Squadron was the first Air National Guard unit to obtain federal recognition.
+It squadron was equipped with F-51D Mustangs and was assigned to the 140th Fighter Group, 86th Fighter Wing, Colorado Air National Guard.
 As part of the Continental Air Command Fourth Air Force, the unit trained for tactical fighter missions and air-to-air combat.

-In 1947, shortly after World War II, the 120th TFS organized an aerial demonstration team called the "Minute Men."
-This team was federally recognized in 1956, making it the first and only Air National Guard precision aerial demonstration team.
-Headed by Col. Walt Williams, the team performed in more than 100 air shows for more than three million people in 47 states and five foreign countries before being disbanded in favor of a federal team of Air Force pilots, the U.S. Air Force Thunderbirds.
+In 1947, shortly after World War II, the 120th organized an aerial demonstration team called the "Minute Men."
+This team was federally recognized in 1956, making it the first and only Air National Guard aerial demonstration team.
+Headed by Col. Walt Williams, the team performed in more than 100 air shows for more than three million people in 47 states and five foreign countries, before being disbanded in favor of a federal team of Air Force pilots, the U.S. Air Force Thunderbirds.
 The Minute Men flew the F-86F-2 GunVal version of the Sabre Jet.

 Korean War activation

-As a result of the Korean War, the 120th and its parent, the 140th Fighter Wing was federalized and brought to active duty on 1 April 1951.
+As a result of the Korean War, the 120th was federalized and brought to active duty on 1 April 1951.
 The unit was ordered to the new Clovis Air Force Base, New Mexico, which arrived in October 1951.
 The federalized 140th was a composite organization of activated Air National Guard units, composed of the 120th, the 187th Fighter Squadron (Wyoming ANG) and the 190th Fighter Squadron (Utah ANG).
 The 140th and its components were equipped with F-51D Mustangs, and were re-designated as Fighter-Bomber squadrons on 12 April 1951.

 During their period of federal service, many pilots were sent to Japan and South Korea to reinforce active-duty units.
-At Clovis, elements of the 140th FBW took part in Operation Tumbler-Snapper – 1952, a nuclear bomb test in Nevada.
+At Clovis, elements of the 140th FBW took part in Operation Tumbler-Snapper, a 1952 nuclear bomb test in Nevada.
 On 15 November 1952, the elements of the 140th returned to Air National Guard control in their respective states.